 Note that many historians do not consider the barracks at Sonoma to be a true presidio, because it was not part of the Spanish system of military districts.
-However, presidios established in Arizona and Texas indicate that the use of the term was very informal, and would certainly apply to the military outpost at Sonoma.
+However, presidios established in Arizona, Texas, and Mexico indicate that the use of the term was very informal, and would certainly apply to the military outpost at Sonoma.

 What are the names of the cities in California that were started as presidios?

 The cities in California that started as presidios are Monterey, San Diego, San Francisco, Santa Barbara, and Sonoma.